The Perfect 3 Day Taipei Itinerary

 This temple might be one of the oldest buildings and most significant monuments in Taipei that you'll see.
 Also known as the Taipei Baoan Temple, it's a Taiwanese folk temple built in the 18th century by Fujian clan members.

 The building is incredibly stunning because of the many detailed and well-restored pieces of decorative art it contains.
 The temple features a traditional curved roof that is covered with ornate and colorful carvings.
-You'll also see stone lions and dragons and other carvings around the temple.
+You can also see stone lions, dragons, and other carvings around the temple.

 If you're visiting Taipei between April and June, you should see the temple to experience the Baosheng folk arts festival.
 This includes parades, lion dances, and several other exciting performances.